uno-b/chess-socket-io-backend/README.md

 # Chess Backend

-This project is the backend for a chess application, developed as a coding assignment for CodeMe by Unumandakh Bayandelger.
+This project is the backend for a chess application, developed as a coding assignment by Unumandakh Bayandelger.

 ## Folder Structure